SimonDegraeve/react-coffee-quickstart/README.md

-# react-quickstart
+# react-coffee-quickstart

-A minimal React project template which combines:
+A minimal React/CoffeeScript project template which combines:

   * [react-router-component][] to provide HTML5 History routing and navigation